-Item Description Namespac e sharing Namespac e-access Create create an account for viewing the stination namespace. settings account access acco ify items related to Namespace- unt when Namespace type is system and Content sharing is User Displays the viewing the n user name of the account for namespace.
+Item Descripti on Namespac e sharing Namespac e-access Create create an account for viewing the stination namespace. settings account access acco ify items related to Namespace- unt when Namespace type is system and Content sharing is User Displays the user name of the accoviewing the namespace.
 Password Enter the pas the namespa ssword of the account for viewing ce.
-The entered pasterisks (). password is displayed by using Confirm password Enter the cha Password. aracter string you specified for The entered pasterisks (). password is displayed by using Replica system Specify the system name of the replica HCP system if replication is used at the location of the HCP system. name After changing the system name of the replica HCP, click the Test Connection button to check that the system can be connected to the replica HCP system. then Namespace type is set to sharing is set to On (Read- External Replica HCP host name When Replica system name is specified, and then the replica HCP system to be linked uses a relaying device, su as a load balancer, when connecting to the network, spec the host name or IP address that has been made external and is used to connect to the replica HCP system. nked uses a relaying device, such onnecting to the network, specify s that has been made external Replica namespace FQDN When Replica system name is specified, the name of the namespace of the replica HCP system is displayed.
-File system Enable the WORM Yes or No Displays whe ther the WORM function is set for m. settings function with an HCP system, the WORM s are displayed only if Content et to Off.
-Auto commit ween displaying or hiding the for autocommit.
+The entered pasterisks (). password is displayed by using Confirm password Enter the cha Password. racter string you specified for The entered pasterisks (). password is displayed by using Replica system Specify the system name of the replica HCP system if replication is used at the location of the HCP system. name After changing the system name of the replica HCP, click t Test Connection button to check that the system can be connected to the replica HCP system. hen Namespace type is set to sharing is set to On (Read- External Replica HCP host name When Replica system name is specified, and then the replica HCP system to be linked uses a relaying device, such as a load balancer, when connecting to the network, specify the host name or IP address that has been made external and is used to connect to the replica HCP system.
+Replica namespace FQDN ne is specified, the name of the CP system is displayed.
+File system Enable the WORM Yes or No Displays whe ther the WORM function is set for m. settings function 1 with an HCP system, the WORM s are displayed only if Content et to Off.
+Auto Switches between displaying or h setting items for autocommit.
 Enable Yes If this item is selected, autocommit is set for the file system.
 If this item is not selected, autocommit is not set for the file system.